Rookie Awards 2022 is hosted at:

 10th January - General Announcement

-The Rookie Awards starts again in March and we are excited to be a sponsor for 2022.
+The Rookie Awards kick off in March and I'm super excited to be a judge for 2022.
 The contest is open to young creatives in visual effects, animation, games, virtual reality, motion graphics and 3d visualisation.
 There really is no better way to launch your career and start sharing your amazing work online. #rookieawards2022

 24th January - Download Posters

 Make sure to grab yourself one of the Annual Rookie Awards posters featuring incredible artwork from last year.
-We are proud to be a sponsor of this award and can't wait to see what work is submitted to the judging panel. #rookieawards2022
+I can't wait to see what work is submitted to the judging panel. #rookieawards2022

 7th February - Important Dates

 Before you do anything else, quickly open up your calendar and drop these dates in for the 10th Annual Rookie Awards.
-We are proud to support this amazing initiative designed to help encourage aspiring artists to share their creative media skills with the world. #rookieawards2022
+Proud to be supporting this amazing initiative designed to help encourage aspiring artists to share their creative media skills with the world. #rookieawards2022

 February 21st - Official Categories